 Define Motivational Interviewing

-Practice applying the skills of motivational interviewing
+Practice applying the spirit and core skills of motivational interviewing

 To inquire about scheduling a group training for your staff/group, contact email@example.com.